spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-feature-integration.md

 ## Installing back end

-Install needed packages for Merchant Portal with dependencies, see the available list here https://github.com/spryker/?q=merchant-portal-gui
+Install the needed packages for the Merchant Portal with dependencies, see the available list here https://github.com/spryker/?q=merchant-portal-gui

 **Merchants, users, and merchant users**